YOUR RECIPE FOR CONVECTION COOKING!

 Meal Preparation Plan

-A 2 ½ lb Tri Tip roast cooked at low temperatures will take approximately 40 minutes, the internal temperature can be monitored with the oven meat probe if your oven has that feature.
+A 2 ½ lb.
+Tri Tip roast cooked at low temperatures will take approximately 40 minutes; you can monitor the internal temperature with the oven meat probe if your oven has that feature.

 Broiled Tomatillo Salsa

-Heat the oven in the Convection Roast Mode 300 degrees and arrange the oven racks so that the meat will cook on the middle rack position and the vegetables on the lower rack position.
+Heat the oven to 300 degrees in the Convection Roast Mode and arrange the oven racks so that the meat will cook on the middle rack position and the vegetables on the lower rack position.

 Roasted Potatoes and Peppers

-Combine all the ingredients in a medium bowl and only add salt to taste just before placing in the oven.
-Spread the ingredients onto a rimmed baking sheet and place in the lower part of the oven when the timer for the low temperature roasting has elapsed and the temperature has been increased to 375 degrees.
+Combine all the ingredients in a medium bowl and only add salt to taste before placing in the oven.
+Spread the ingredients onto a rimmed baking sheet and put them in the lower part of the oven when the timer for the low-temperature roasting has elapsed and the temperature has been increased to 375 degrees.

 Set the timer for 30 minutes for the vegetables.